TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 8/1 Corinthians 8.9.md

 ---

-But take heed lest by any means this liberty of yours become a stumblingblock to the weak.
+But be careful that by no means does this liberty of yours become a stumbling block to the weak.